 Is the pre-approval letter the final step in the process of getting a mortgage and purchasing your new home?
 No, there are more steps after pre-approval.
 Most lenders want to approve the property you are purchasing so you will need to get the house appraised.
 Lenders also check your income, assets and credit again to ensure everything is the same as it was when you got your pre-approval.
 Once you have been approved for the amount of the loan and the lender has signed off on the house you want to purchase, you should receive a loan commitment letter.

 Before you can close on your home and move in, you have to secure homeowner’s insurance.
-Finally, your title work is drawn up, and then you meet with all the interested parties to sign everything on closing day.
+Finally, your title work is drawn up.
+Then you meet with all the interested parties to sign everything on closing day.

 How To Simplify Your Home-Buying Process

-While buying a new home can be an exciting time, it can also require complex paperwork, especially when it comes to securing a mortgage loan.
-In most cases, there is no requirement to have your mortgage approval before you make an offer; however, having your financing approved can increase your chances of having your offer accepted.
+While buying a new home can be an exciting time, it can also require complex paperwork.
+Especially when it comes to securing a mortgage loan.
+Having your financing approved can increase your chances of having your offer accepted.
 If you’ve completed the pre-qualification and pre-approval steps, it can also shorten the amount of time it takes to finish all the official paperwork and close on your loan.

 One of the best things you can do when you’re looking for a home is work with an experienced and reliable mortgage lender.
 Brian Martucci has a clear process in place to guide you through the process and help you understand each step.
 To learn more or get started on the application process, use this contact form or start the pre-qualification process here.